g1llez/ansible-cumulus/plays/roles/spine-leaf/README.md

   site: Name of the site.
 This will also be used in the hostname and will get a configuration for the current site.
 The role will try to find a configuration files in the vars folder named site_[name of your site].yml (see below)

 For each host, here's the variable that can be used :
-  mlag_shared_id: This will be used for the auto-generated MAC for the mLAG as well as the shared IP address.
-This value need to be uniq for a site.
   bonds: To be used with mlag_shared_id.
 This value will tell which switchport to create a bond on.
 You can use more than one value separated by comma.
   uplinks: Switchport list to create an uplink (vLAN Aware).
 You can use more than one value separated by comma.